-Asking your parrot how it is a lovely way to show you care.
+Asking your parrot how it’s a lovely way to show you care.

-“What’s up” may be two words, but it’s only two syllables.
+“What’s up” is two words but only two syllables.
 It should be relatively easy to teach.

-When your bird likes something, train it to let you know about it with the word “like.”
+When your bird likes something, train it to tell you about it with the word “like.”

-The same goes for when your bird doesn’t like something.
+The same goes for when your parrot doesn’t like something.

 “Ooh La La”

-Despite being three words with three syllables, “ooh la la” is very easy for birds to pick up thanks to the softer vowel sounds.
+Despite being three words with three syllables, “ooh la la” is easy for parrots to pick up thanks to the softer vowel sounds.

 When something bad happens, your parrot should be able to let you know, so teach it to say “uh-oh” in case of accidents or emergencies.

-We all make mistakes, and no doubt your bird will too at some point – like spilling its food all over the place!
+We all make mistakes, and no doubt your parrot will do at some point – like spilling its food.

 Train your parrot to say “ouch” if it ever hurts itself or feels unwell.